-Located twenty miles southwest of Watkins Glen, Corning is a charming city with a thriving arts and culinary community along the Chemung River.
-Market Street in the Gaffer District, lined with trees and colorful murals, features nearly one hundred boutiques, antique stores, specialty shops, art galleries, glass studios, restaurants, and historic architecture.
+Located nearly two hours south of Rochester and 20 minutes southwest of Watkins Glen, Corning is a charming city situated along the Chemung River, boasting a thriving arts and culinary community.
+Market Street in the Gaffer District, lined with trees and colorful murals, features nearly 100 boutiques, antique stores, specialty shops, art galleries, glass studios, restaurants, and historic architecture.

 Plan Your Day Trip to Corning